xyfffff/rethink_mcts_for_tsp/README.md

 ## Overview
 Our theoretical and experimental analysis raises doubts about the effectiveness of ML-based heatmap generation.
 In support of this, we demonstrate that a simple baseline method can outperform complex ML approaches in heatmap generation.
 Furthermore, we question the practical value of the heatmap-guided MCTS paradigm.
 To substantiate this, our findings show its inferiority to the LKH-3 heuristic despite the paradigm's reliance on problem-specific, hand-crafted strategies.

+## Addressing the Recent Commentary
+We have recently received feedback from the commentary titled "Comment on paper: Position: Rethinking Post-Hoc Search-Based Neural Approaches for Solving Large-Scale Traveling Salesman Problems" by the author of the UTSP algorithm, claiming that our inference times are inconsistent and questioning the validity of our conclusions.
+We would like to clarify the following points:

+1. **Performance Comparison**: As detailed in Table 1 of our paper, even if we disregard the I/O time for UTSP, its performance remains the poorest.
+Furthermore, UTSP fails to scale to TSP-10000 instances.
+Hence, our original conclusion remains robust: UTSP lags behind SoftDist in both speed and performance metrics.

+2. **Misinterpretation of Table 3**: The intent of our Table 3 experiment is to demonstrate that, with finely-tuned MCTS parameters, the impact of the heatmap diminishes.
+As Table 3 shows, even when using a Zero heatmap for TSP-500, the final results surpass those of UTSP.
+Therefore, in a scenario where MCTS parameters are optimized, the practical value of all ML-based algorithms is questionable.

+Additionally, we believe that there may have been some misunderstandings or misinterpretations in the commentary.
+We encourage a thorough review of our paper to ensure a complete and accurate understanding of our findings.

+We hope this addresses any confusion and prevents any future misinterpretations.

 ## Installation

 1. **Environment Setup**: